 The Kiwi health delegates are working with the Samoa Red Cross and local agencies in hospitals and vaccination clinics.

-Andrea Chapman, a Kiwi nurses, said in a statement published on November 27th “We’re educating people that the vaccination takes 14 days until it is fully effective.
+Andrea Chapman, a Kiwi nurse, said in a statement published on November 27th, “We’re educating people that the vaccination takes 14 days until it is fully effective.
 Although people are being vaccinated, the measles outbreak has the potential to get worse.”

 Prior to this campaign, measles vaccination coverage in Samoa was 40 percent for the 1st vaccine dose and just 28 percent for the 2nd measles vaccination.

-Measles is a highly contagious virus, measles is a disease that spreads from person to person by breathing, coughing, or sneezing.
+Measles is a highly contagious virus and is a disease that spreads from person to person by breathing, coughing, or sneezing.
 People can spread measles up to 4 days before and 4 days after they have a rash.